 |Avg.
 Income Return||5.42%||4.34%||2.17%|

-As you can see, since 2017, Fundrise has produced much more steady returns than public REITs and the S&P 500.
+As you can see, since 2017, Fundrise has produced much steadier returns than public REITs and the S&P 500.

-Keep in mind that past performance is not necessarily reflective of future performance.
-This is true with all investments.
+Remember that past performance is not necessarily reflective of future performance, which is true of all investments.

 Fundrise Plans and Portfolios

-- Starter – The simplest way to begin, the starter plan requires a minimum investment of only $10.
+- Starter – The most straightforward way to invest in real estate, the starter portfolio requires a minimum investment of only $10.

-- Basic – Invest at least $1,000 to get access to additional features like investor goals and the ability to invest in IRAs.
+- Basic – Invest at least $1,000 to access additional features like investor goals and the ability to invest in IRAs.

-- Income Core Strategy – Invest at least $5,000 and Fundrise will help you to maximize dividends from your portfolio.
+- Income Core Strategy – Invest at least $5,000, and Fundrise will help maximize your portfolio’s dividends.